Rolisteam/Documentation/content/pages/01_overview.md

 ## Presentation

 **Rolisteam** is a free software (under GNU/GPL2.0).
 It's dedicated to role play gamers who wish to play despite the distance.
-It provides all required features for making a game.
+It provides all required features to play a game.
 Thank to Rolisteam, you will be able to share maps, draw on the fly, add comments, mask some parts of the map, place characters , roll the dices, talk to each others.
 Anyways, players can be all over the world or just around the corner, rolisteam can help you to play.